Learning & Outreach

 “It was great for their wellbeing.
 They were also able to listen to a wider range of music than they are normally exposed to.
 Fantastic workshop!
 Children and staff thoroughly enjoyed.
 Great CPD.”
 PARTICIPATING TEACHER (2022)

-Our animateurs work for a range of leading outreach programmes at various companies, including The Royal Opera House, ENO, Streetwise Opera and English Touring Opera.
-Our participating players have significant experience in the classroom setting, but also work as professional musicians at the highest level, performing internationally on their period instruments.
-Teachers with whom we have worked in previous years have commented that they have found the project life-changing, and they have noticed a positive impact on the children who have taken part, who develop increased confidence, self-esteem and concentration.
+Our musicians work for a range of leading outreach programmes at companies including The Royal Opera House and English National Opera, and have huge experience working in classroom settings.
+Teachers with whom we have worked in previous years have commented that they have found our outreach projects life-changing, and they have noticed a positive impact on the children who have taken part, who develop increased confidence, self-esteem and concentration.

 “I was blown away by how involved and engaged the children were!
 We are so pleased to have been able to give the children the opportunity.”